Mujeres y Hombres y Viceversa: Format

-The show is based on the Italian dating show Uomini & Donne, and it is focused on single persons.
+The show is based on the Italian dating show Uomini & Donne, and it is focused on single people.
 The 'tronistas' (from the Spanish/Italian word 'trono', meaning 'throne', because the protagonist is sitting on an imaginary throne) are 4, usually 2 men and 2 women.
-These are the protagonists, whose aim is to find their soulmate among some admirers.
-Each day the "tronista" can meet new people, and after a brief presentation of them, he/she can decide to keep dating them or not.
+These are the protagonists, whose aim it is to find their soulmate among a pool of admirers.
+Every day, the "tronista" is introduced to a new suitor.
+The suitor introduces themselves and, based on this, the "tronista" then decides whether he/she would like to get to know them better or not.

-Moreover, the "tronista" will decide the candidates he/she wants to date outside the TV studio; during the date he/she has the possibility to know candidates better.
-Though, there is a fundamental rule, and both the tronistas and the candidates have to respect: they can meet each other just in front of cameras, never privately.
-If this rule is not respected, they can be evicted from the show.
+The "tronista" also chooses the candidates they want to date outside the TV studio; on these dates, he/she gets the chance to get to know candidates better.
+There is, however, one fundamental rule which both the tronistas and the candidates must not break: they can only meet each other in front of cameras, never privately.
+If this rule is broken, they risk being kicked off the show.

-When the tronista chooses their soulmate, there are just a few candidates waiting for their decision.
-He/she also can leave the program alone, if he/she chooses no-one.
-Consequently, another man/woman replaces him/her on the throne.
+At the point in time when the tronista comes to choose their soulmate, there are only a few candidates left awaiting their decision.
+The tronista can also leave the programme single if he/she so chooses.
+Another man/woman then replaces him/her on the throne.